This post may contain affiliate links. Please read my disclosure policy.

 - hot sauce

-- Preheat oven to 375 degrees.
-Place an cast iron skillet in the oven to preheat (or other oven proof skillet or baking sheet.)
+- Preheat oven to 375°F. Place a cast iron skillet in the oven to preheat (or other oven proof skillet or baking sheet.)

 - Pick over the lentils removing any debris or rocks.
 Add the lentils to a small saucepan and add 1 cup of water.
 Heat on medium until the lentils come to a boil.
 Cook for about 5 minutes or until the lentils or done.
 Drain the lentils reserving the cooking liquid.
 Set aside.